Kernel and Memory Hardening

 - Kernel Exploit Mitigation:

-- Disable Slab Merging: Prevents the kernel from merging memory slabs of similar size, making heap-corruption exploits significantly harder.
+- Disable Slab Merging: Prevents the kernel from merging memory slabs of similar size, making heap-corruption exploits significantly harder to exploit.

 - Page Table Isolation (PTI): Mitigates speculative execution attacks such as Meltdown.